 If you have received a negative antigen test

-If you receive a negative antigen test, you are able to request a certificate.
+If you receive a negative antigen test, you are able to request a certificate for travel.
 Some countries will accept this certificate if the test is taken up to 48 hours before travelling.
 You can check ReOpen EU to see if it is accepted in the country you are travelling to.

 It is important to be aware that a DCC based on a negative antigen test will not be accepted for entry into Ireland.
 You need to keep this in mind if you are making a return trip.
 If you plan to travel to another country that does accept this form of DCC, you will need to have a PCR test no more than 72 hours before you return to Ireland.